landonma/Data-Management-Templates-Project/index.md

 [Home](index.md) | [Instructions For Using the Templates](github_instructions) | [Frequently Asked Questions](faq.md)

 ## Info
 The Data Management Templates Project is a compilation of templates that can be used at different stages of the research project to maximize best practices in data management.
-We have created templates are all generic, so they should be general enough that they will be generally useful to all disciplines.
+The templates were created fo Oregon State University but are generic and should be suitable for any discipline or institution.
 They are published under a CC0 license so that they can be modified as needed, for example to adapt it to a specific discipline.
 We also give you guidance on how to fill out each template and instructions if you want to publish your documents on Github Pages.

 ## Templates
 Included in the project are the following templates: